 Daniel Kent (@thatdankent) was born to a 14 year old mother in the humorless tundra of Northern Minnesota.
 He went to college to figure out if God exists and taught his first college course when he was 25.
 He wrote his first novel when he was 12 (a nature adventure story, hand-written on 20 sheets of loose-leaf paper and sent off to New York for publication.
 Unfortunately, the publishing company was "not considering material of this type at this time").

-Due to a chronic tendency to underestimate the difficulty of a task, combined with a spirit of stubborn determination, Daniel decided to learn programming and created 420fables.com.
-Realizing he was a lousy programmer, he returned to his love of writing and his first book ("The Training of KX12") has been a surprise hit.
+Due to a chronic tendency to underestimate the difficulty of a task, combined with a spirit of stubborn determination, Daniel decided to learn programming.
+Realizing he was a lousy programmer, he returned to his love of writing.
+His first book ("The Training of KX12") has been a surprise hit.
+In 2019, Fortress Press published his best-selling book: Confident Humility: Becoming Your Full Self Without Becoming Full of Yourself.